Johnny Most: Other work

 From 1963 to 1966, Most was the track announcer at the Norwood Arena Speedway, a NASCAR-sanctioned quarter mile oval.
-Among the winners of races during his tenure include NASCAR Hall of Fame member Glenn Roberts, Daytona 500 champion Pete Hamilton, and short track legends Bob Santos (whose grandson Bobby Santos III is a 21st-century Modified racer), and Ed Flemke Sr. (Modified racing family; son-in-law was a Monster Energy NASCAR Cup Series race winner; his grandchildren own a car dealership in Fitchburg).
+Among the winners of races during his tenure include NASCAR Hall of Fame member Fireball Roberts, Daytona 500 champion Pete Hamilton, and short track legends Bob Santos (whose grandson Bobby Santos III is a 21st-century Modified racer), and Ed Flemke Sr. (Modified racing family; son-in-law was a Monster Energy NASCAR Cup Series race winner; his grandchildren own a car dealership in Fitchburg).

 In 1965, Most served as a color commentator for one Boston Bruins game when play-by-play announcer Fred Cusick was sick and color commentator Bob Wilson filled in on play-by-play.

 In the summer of 1978, Most called races at Plainfield Greyhound Track in Plainfield, Connecticut.

 Retirement, death and honors

 A heavy smoker for his entire adult life, Most was plagued with health problems beginning in 1983, when he suffered a stroke that left his right hand permanently paralyzed.
 In 1989, he underwent triple-bypass surgery, and in January 1992 had to have both legs amputated above the knee due to circulation problems.
 In his later years he also suffered hearing problems and was often dependent on an oxygen mask to help him breathe.
 Most nonetheless kept up his two-pack-a-day cigarette habit, even after smoking was banned inside Boston Garden.

 On October 10, 1990, Most announced his retirement due to failing health.
 On December 3 of that year, Most was honored with permanent installation of his personal microphone at Boston Garden, silver-plated and encased in a Celtic-green frame and attached to the façade of the vantage point Most had always described as "high above courtside".
-On January 3, 1993, he died at 69 of a heart attack in Hyannis, Massachusetts in Cape Cod.
+On January 3, 1993, he died at 69 of a heart attack in Hyannis, Massachusetts on Cape Cod.
 He is buried in the Baker Street Jewish Cemeteries, West Roxbury, Massachusetts.

 Shortly after his death, he was awarded the prestigious Curt Gowdy Media Award by the trustees of the Basketball Hall of Fame in Springfield, Massachusetts for his on-air contributions to basketball.
 On October 4, 2002, he was inducted into the media sector of the New England Basketball Hall of Fame at the University of Rhode Island.